PhantomCreation/wslave/README.md

   defaults to the upstream dev version (Sage 10 beta).
 If you would like to use version 9, please create the theme manually with composer and add the "sage.yml" file as described above in the Sage Theme section.
+4. Permissions: When working on themes or extensions you may encounter many permission issues with files not being read due to them not being owned by the www-data group.
+You may have to periodically run ```wslave sync``` or manually chown files (EG: ```chown -R :www-data ./``` in the directory you are working in).

 License
 =======